top of page

 Organizations applies frequently

-This table is a general guide.
-If your organization is on the "lower chance" side, we may still make a grant to you.
+This list is a general guide.
+If your organization's request contains many items from the "lower chance", we may still make a grant to you.
 Our directors have different backgrounds, passions, skill sets, emotional triggers, moral imperatives, and worldviews, so we don't work in lock-step with one another.
 At times, we decide to fund (or not fund) a project for unexpected reasons.

 Have further questions?
 Just contact us!